opencontainers/runc/README.md

 using your real name (sorry, no pseudonyms or anonymous contributions.)

 You can add the sign off when creating the git commit via `git commit -s`.

+### Commit Style

+Simple house-keeping for clean git history.
+Read more on [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) or the Discussion section of [`git-commit(1)`](http://git-scm.com/docs/git-commit).

+1. Separate the subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how
+  * If there was important/useful/essential conversation or information, copy or include a reference
+8. When possible, one keyword to scope the change in the subject (i.e. "README: ...", "runtime: ...")

 [BlueJeans]: https://bluejeans.com/1771332256/